lizzieturner/holbertonschool-low_level_programming/0x16-doubly_linked_lists/README.md

-# 0x16 - Doubly Linked Listsx
+# 0x16 - Doubly Linked Lists

 ## OBJECTIVES
    * What is a doubly linked list
    * How to use doubly linked lists

 ## MANDATORY
 **[0-print_dlistint.c](0-print_dlistint.c)** - Write a function that prints all elements of a `dlistint_t` list